What Makes a Good Essay?

-The deadline for the Princeton Writes Prize Staff Essay Contest is fast approaching (February 28, 2019)!
+The deadline for this year’s Princeton Writes Prize Staff Essay Contest has been set (March 1, 2020)!
 We hope you are already hard at work polishing your prose, but in case you are struggling to get started, let’s consider what makes a “good” essay.

 Dictionary.com defines the essay as “a short literary composition on a particular theme or subject, usually in prose and generally analytic, speculative, or interpretative.”
 This leaves a lot of room for creativity.
 For a personal essay, focus on the personal part.
 Why are you writing about this subject?
 Why now?
 How does your experience connect with your audience’s?
 A personal essay is not self-indulgent; rather, it is a means of connecting with others through the common experience of being human.